 If considering a new home purchase, first identify the type of mortgage that matches your behavior.
 If you plan to sell your house soon, you may want an adjustable rate mortgage (ARM) with a potentially lower interest rate.
 If you plan to stay in the home or can't afford any increase in payments if interest rates rise, consider a long-term fixed rate mortgage.

 You may also wish to consider switching to a shorter-term mortgage.
 Depending on how the numbers work, you may be able to keep your monthly payments about the same and switch from a 30-year mortgage to a 15-year mortgage.
-You will be debt free much sooner.
+And, you'll be debt-free much sooner.

 Examine the rates

 Eliminate high-cost borrowing.
-Determine if you can convert high interest rate debt to another type with lower rates.
-If you are paying high interest rates on credit card balances, find a card with a lower rate, but watch out for teaser rates.
+Determine if you can convert high-interest debt to another type with lower rates.
+If you're paying high interest rates on credit card balances, find a card with a lower rate, but watch out for teaser rates.
 If you have equity in your home, consider a home equity loan or home equity line of credit.

 What if you can't pay your bills?
 This is when you should get help.
 First, stop incurring more debt.
 Quit using or destroy your credit cards.
 Then, contact your creditors to work out a payment schedule.
 Explain your situation and that you want to pay what you owe.